Sistemas-Multimedia/Sistemas-Multimedia.github.io/syllabus/index.md

 [project](https://github.com/Sistemas-Multimedia/VCF) strongly related to SM.

 ## Attendance
 Currently, [the course is organized in 8 sessions of 2 hours/session, during 5 weeks](https://www.ual.es/estudios/masteres/presentacion/plandeestudios/asignatura/7114/71142105), and it has been developed to be both, virtual and blended-training.
-This means that all the contents are available online, but students are expected to regularly attend lectures (at least, remotely).
+This means that all the contents are available online, but students are expected to regularly attend lectures (at least, remotely), that are mainly practical.

 ## Grading Policy
 Grades are determined as it has been depicted in the [Teaching Guide](https://www.ual.es/estudios/masteres/presentacion/plandeestudios/asignatura/7114/71142105).